isabella232/bm-nodejs-live-agent-transfer/step-4/README.md

 # BUSINESS MESSAGES: Live agent transfer

-This is the complete source in a codelab demonstrating how to manage live agent transfers in a Business Messages conversation.
-This sample demonstrates how to use a digital agent to initially response to inbound users, how to store conversation history, how to transfer control of the conversation to a live agent, and how to have a live agent respond via a web-based CRM.
+This is the fourth step in a codelab demonstrating how to manage live agent transfers in a Business Messages conversation.
+The fourth step extends the third step by adding support for a human agent to leave a conversation and handoff the conversation to a bot.

 This sample relies on the [Business Messages Node.js client library](https://github.com/google-business-communications/nodejs-businessmessages) for sending messages to the Business Messages platform.